leonardoce/leonardoce-jekill/_posts/2014-02-13-emacs-256-terminal.markdown

 ---
 layout: post
-title:  "Emacs on the terminal"
+title:  "Emacs in the terminal"
 categories: emacs
 ---